sadieleob/k3s-multipass/README.md

+This project originated from my desire to experiment with various Container Network Interface (CNI) projects for Kubernetes, such as Istio, Cilium, Calico, and others.
+The intention was to carry out these experiments on my personal Linux/Ubuntu workstation, eliminating the need for deployment on a cloud provider or a Homelab, which tends to consume a considerable amount of energy.

-This project was motivated by my desire to explore various CNI projects for Kubernetes, such as Istio, Cillium, Calico, and more.
-I had previously been engaged with Tigera's project; however, it deployed an outdated version of K3s (v1.18.10+k3s1).
-Consequently, I made the decision to enhance the cloud-init scripts to deploy the latest version of K3s.
+Previously, I had been utilizing a project by Tigera, but it deployed an outdated K3s version (v1.18.10+k3s1).
+Consequently, I made the decision to update the cloud-init scripts to facilitate the deployment of a more recent K3s version.

-In summary, the primary goal of this project is to establish a Lightweight Kubernetes cluster (K3s) on Ubuntu VMs, leveraging the multipass tool.
+In essence, the primary goal of this project is to establish a Lightweight Kubernetes cluster (K3s) on Ubuntu virtual machines launched through multipass.

 These steps have undergone thorough testing in an environment meeting the following conditions:
 ```